 COLORADO ROCKIES NOTES:

-- The Colorado Rockies continue their six-game road trip this evening with the first game of a three-game series in Baltimore.
+- The Colorado Rockies begin their six-game road trip to Tampa Bay and Baltimore tonight with the first game of a three-game series vs. the Rays.

 - The Rockies have used a franchise record 32 total pitchers this season, one more than the 2019 club’s 31 hurlers … the Rockies have also tied the franchise record by using 15 different starting pitchers this season, tied with the 1993 and 2014 clubs for the most starters used in franchise history.

 - The Rockies have used 53 total players, tied for the ninth-most in the Majors and the most players used for the club since setting a franchise record with 55 players in 2011.